Where Mozilla Observatory stops and SiteSecurityScore takes over

 Does SiteSecurityScore have an API?

 Yes.
 SiteSecurityScore provides a REST API that returns structured JSON results for automated security scanning, CI/CD pipeline integration, and compliance workflows.
+It also ships an MCP connector for Claude Code and ChatGPT Codex so agents can scan and fix directly.
 API keys are available through your account dashboard with up to five active keys.

 Can SiteSecurityScore scan pages behind a login?